Mechazo11/mppi-python/README.md

 # A Simple Python Implementation of Information-Theoretic Model Predictive Path Integral Controller

-A simple python implementation of Information-Theoretic Model Predictive Path-Integral (MPPI) controller introduced in [[G. Williams et al., 2018]](#references) in their 2018 paper.
+A simple python implementation of Information-Theoretic Model Predictive Path-Integral (MPPI) controller introduced by G. Williams et al. in their [2018 paper](#references).
 This project is based on the work by [Mizuho Aoki](https://mizuhoaoki.github.io/) but contains the following modifications

 * Notebook to generate and visualize custom trajectories
 * JIT acceleration of cost function evaluation using Numba.